glyfish/glyfish.github.io/_posts/2018-09-08-metropolis_hastings_sampling.md

 | `x0` | The initial target sample value.|

-The execution of `metropolis_hastings(f, q, qsample, stepsize, nsample, x0)` begins by allocation of storage for the result and the initialization of the Markov Chain.
+The execution of `metropolis_hastings(f, q, qsample, stepsize, nsample, x0)` begins by allocation of storage for the result and initialization of the Markov Chain.
 A loop is then executed `nsample` times where each iteration generates the next sample.
 Within the loop the acceptance random variable with distribution {% katex %}\textbf{Uniform}(0,\ 1){% endkatex %} is generated using the `numpy` random number generator.
 Next, a proposal sample is generated using `qsample(x, stepsize)` followed by evaluation